Let's change the sort order using the top command, which is essential for checking CPU load!

 bonus

-By the way, if you press "f" in the top command, you can add more fields to the screen like shift+o!
+By the way, if you press "f" on the top command, you can add more fields as needed on a screen similar to shift+o!

 f